Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Proof of Theorem

-where (a) follows because $Q$ is independent of the pair $(X_{1,Q},X_{2,Q})$ (see property 1 in \cite[Section IIV-B]{Cuff_Permuter_Cover_Coordination}).
-By rewriting (\ref{ak_coop_rb1}), (\ref{ak_coop_rb2}) and (\ref{ak_coop_rb1+2}) in the same manner, the region obtained is convex.
-This follows from the presence of the time-sharing random variable $Q$ in the conditioning of all the mutual information and entropy terms.
+where (a) follows because $T$ is independent of the pair $(X_{1,T},X_{2,T})$ (see property 1 in \cite[Section IIV-B]{Cuff_Permuter_Cover_Coordination}).
+By rewriting \eqref{ak_coop_rb1}, \eqref{ak_coop_rb2} and \eqref{ak_coop_rb1+2} in an analogous manner, the region obtained is convex.
+This follows from the presence of the time-sharing random variable $T$ in the conditioning of all the mutual information and entropy terms.